Skip to main content

 OpenAPI Tools

-GPTScript can treat OpenAPI v3 definition files as though they were tool files.
+GPTScript can treat OpenAPI v2 and v3 definition files as though they were tool files.
 Each operation (a path and HTTP method) in the file will become a simple tool that makes an HTTP request.
 GPTScript will automatically and internally generate the necessary code to make the request and parse the response.

 Here is an example that uses the OpenAPI Petstore Example: